aliwshamdan/Takoma-Park-History---Site-Redesign-/README.md

-# Takoma-Park-History---Site-Redesign- Please see "projects" subtab for more project information.
+Please see "projects" subtab for more project information.